The Rite of Spring by Igor Stravinsky (1882-1971).

 Some think the highly vocal reaction to the first performance of The Rite of Spring was unprecedented.
 It was not!
 For example, in 1907, at the premiere performance of Schoenberg’s First Chamber Symphony the leading critic Ludwig Karpath shouted “Stop it!
 Enough!” and the Vienna audience became violent.
 Intense outrage also greeted performances of other of Schoenberg’s new works, in 1908 and 1910.
 Then in early March 1913, in Rome, at a performance of Francesco Pratella’s Musica Futurista, the audience booed and threw garbage at the orchestra, and some fighting occurred.
 Later that March, in Vienna, police had to be called to a concert when the audience became violent upon hearing Berg’s new Five Orchestral Songs.
 An audience member, composer Oscar Straus, stated “the sound of the scuffle was the most harmonious sound of the evening!”
 These and other experiments in music were met with differing responses: some people, anchored in the past, resisted change; others, open to unknowns, welcomed it.
 So, clearly, there were precedents for the reactions to The Rite of Spring.

 As with many fads, many of these people grew tired of the innovative ballets, wanting instead a return to “safe” expected traditional forms.
 Thus it was that some in the audience on that hot and muggy May evening (after a day time temperature of nearly 30C) were fully prepared to be upset if the dancing was provocative.
 Nijinsky’s choreography eschewed all traditional forms and instead, as ballet historian Lynn Garafola recounted, “The dancers trembled, shook, shivered, stamped, jumped crudely and ferociously, circled the stage in wild khovorods [i,e., Russia’s oldest dance].”
 Was it any surprise that some objected?
-So, as it happened, there was a clash between the competing groups in the audience, with loud shouting in the auditorium, and a clash that led police officers on duty at the theatre (as per standard practice) to handle the noise-makers who flowed out onto the streets, forty of whom were ejected from the theatre.
+So, as it happened, there was a clash between the competing groups in the audience, with loud shouting in the auditorium.
+The trouble led police officers on duty at the theatre (as per standard practice) to handle the noise-makers who flowed out onto the streets, forty of whom were ejected from the theatre.
 One observer maintained that Diaghilev had inserted troublemakers into the audience, to gain publicity for the ballet in the next day’s newspapers!

 The second performance had a lesser degree of discord.
 The third—as with subsequent performances in London and elsewhere—had none, and so it has been to this day.
 Stravinsky’s music, freed of the ballet, quickly gained acceptance as orchestral audiences grew to enjoy the excitement in Stravinsky’s music.